kakigoorisan/jinkotino/README.md

 ## How to use
 ①If you do not invite this bot to your discord server, you must invite this bot to your discord server.

-②Please type command ".talks".
+②Please type the command ".talks".
 It means "talk start".

 ③Then you can enjoy talking with the AI